lukeschlather/ImageWeave/README.markdown

 Currently, the bruteForce method uses a greedy strategy that penalizes image re-use by this formula:
     	match/=used[i]/100;

-Given that that array is initialized to 0, I am not entirely clear on how the program is functioning.
+Given that that array is initialized to 0, I am not entirely clear on how the program is functioning without floating point exceptions.
 Initially I attempted this method which only marginally penalized repeats:
     	match-=used[i]/100;

-Actually, on some reflection this may be the version that gets good results.
-More on that when we turn to:
+Dividing seems to work better.

 #Bugs
-It does this a lot:
+It does this sometimes:
      *** glibc detected *** ./ImageWeave: double free or corruption (out): 0x00000000018d78b0 ***
      ======= Backtrace: =========
      /lib/libc.so.6(+0x775b6)[0x7f11e4fc35b6]